 Thanks to Paul from Journey Compass

 Kyoto’s old-fashioned Sagano Train travels between Saga and Kameoka Station.
-It’s in my opinion one of the best things to do in Kyoto if you enjoy being around nature, since the train passes through the beautiful forested Hozugawa Ravine where you also have a view of the Hozu River down below.
+It’s one of the best things to do in Kyoto if you enjoy being around nature since the train passes through the beautiful forested Hozugawa Ravine where you also have a view of the Hozu River down below.

-The 7-kilometer ride takes about 25 minutes, as it travels along at a slow pace to give you plenty of time to take in the surrounding scenery.
+The 7-kilometre ride takes about 25 minutes, as it travels along at a slow pace to give you plenty of time to take in the surrounding scenery.

 The views are stunning when you travel at the right time of year.
-In autumn the change in leave colors spruces up the surrounding forest, and in spring there are the cherry blossoms.
+In autumn the change in leave colours spruces up the surrounding forest, and in spring there are the cherry blossoms.

 Tip: you can combine this activity with a visit to the Arashiyama bamboo forest and a Hozugawa river cruise.